Ein Sof: Explanation

 The Zohar explains the term "Ein Sof" as follows:

 In other words, "Ein Sof" signifies "the nameless being".
-In another passage the Zohar reduces the term to "Ein" (non-existent), because God so transcends human understanding as to be practically non-existent.
+In another passage the Zohar reduces the term to "Ayin" (non-existent), because God so transcends human understanding as to be practically non-existent.

 In addition to the Sefer Yetzirah and the Zohar, other well-known explications of the relation between Ein Sof and all other realities and levels of reality have been formulated by the Jewish mystical thinkers of the Middle Ages, such as Isaac the Blind and Azriel.
 Judah Ḥayyaṭ, in his commentary Minḥat Yehudah on the Ma'areket Elahut, gives the following explanation of the term "Ein Sof":

 The Ten Sefirot

 According to Gershom Scholem, the Ein Sof is the emanator of the ten sefirot.
 Sefirot are energy emanations found on the Kabbalistic Tree of Life.
 Ein Sof, the Atik Yomin ("Ancient of Days"), emanates the sefirot into the cosmic womb of the Ayin in a manner that results in the created universe.
 The three letters composing the word "Ayin" (אי״ן), indicate the first three purely intellectual sefirot, which precede any emotion or action.
 The order of devolution can be described as:

 The ten sefirot were preceded by a stage of concealment called tzimtzum, which "allows space" for creations to perceive themselves as separate existences from their creator.
 The sefirot exhibit reflection in sets of triads between more exalted states of being (or "non-being," when "otherness" does not yet exist) and the lower, more mundane levels of existence: